 - Valuation Is the value to be received by the target shareholders (or paid by the acquirer) reasonable?
 While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, Climate places emphasis on the offer premium, market reaction, and strategic rationale; - Market reaction How has the market responded to the proposed deal?
 A negative market reaction will cause Climate to scrutinize a deal more closely; - Strategic rationale Does the deal make sense strategically?
 From where is the value derived?
 Cost and revenue synergies should not be overly aggressive or optimistic, but reasonably achievable.
-Management should also have a favorable track record of successful integration of historical acquisitions; - Conflicts of interest Are insiders benefiting from the transaction disproportionately and inappropriately as compared to non-insider shareholders?
-Climate will consider whether any special interests may have influenced these directors and officers to support or recommend the merger; - Governance Will the combined company have a better or worse governance profile than the current governance profiles of the respective parties to the transaction?
-If the governance profile is to change for the worse, the burden is on the company to prove that other issues (such as valuation) outweigh any deterioration in governance.
+Management should also have a favorable track record of successful integration of historical acquisitions;

-&lt;sup>11 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.
+16 Variations of this request also include climate transition related ambitions, or commitment to reporting on the implementation of a climate plan.